 "3.1.
 It has to be possible to accommodate the CRF(s), with or without i-Size support leg installation assessment volume, without interference with the vehicle interior.
 The CRF base shall have a pitch angle of 15° ± 10°, above the horizontal plane passing through the ISOFIX anchorages system.
 ISOFIX attachments, according to detail Y of figures 1 to 98,..."

+Appendix 2, Paragrah 3.3., amend to read:

+"3.3.
+Should the above requirements not be met ….
+These alternative positions shall be described in the vehicle handbook and with the additional information specified in table 2 and/or 3 given in Appendix 3 to this annex. …"

 Annex 17, Appendix 3, Table 1, correct to read: